Algebraic derivation of the Energy Eigenvalues for the quantum oscillator defined on the Sphere and the Hyperbolic plane: Introduction

-In the present work we shed new light on the 2D classical and quantum models of the harmonic oscillator by following a methodical approach due to Daskaloyannis \cite{daskaloyannis2001quadratic} to calculate the energy eigenvalues of the 2D quadratically superintegrable systems based on a quadratic algebra approach involving three generators.
-The quantum deformation of the classical superintegrable systems is achieved by shifting from classical Poisson algebra to the associative algebra of operators which leads to quantum correction terms.
-The method of Ref.\onlinecite{daskaloyannis2001quadratic} is based upon the expression of the Casimir operator K of this algebra in terms of the Hamiltonian H, evaluation of the structure function and the realization of the quadratic algebras by using the technique of deformed parafermionic algebra\cite{quesne1994generalized}.
-The energy eigenvalues can be determined by solving the appropriate algebraic equations with two parameters to be determined.
-Our present paper aims to present an algebraic derivation of the energy eigenvalues for the quantum oscillator defined on 2D-surface of constant curvature.
+In the present work we shed new light on the 2D classical and quantum models of the harmonic oscillator by following a quantum algebraic approach due to Daskaloyannis\cite{daskaloyannis2001quadratic} to calculate energy eigenvalues of the 2D quadratically superintegrable systems.
+The method of reference [\onlinecite{daskaloyannis2001quadratic}] fixes the energy eigenvalues by assuming that they can be determined by the existence of a finite-dimensional representation of the polynomial algebra of the motion integral operators.
+The entire calculation proceeds by using the tool of deformed parafermionic oscillator algebra \cite{quesne1994generalized}.
+The energy eigenvalues can be found by solving the appropriate algebraic equations with two unknown parameters $u$ and $E$ to be determined.
+The energy eigenvalues were calculated by the authors of references [\onlinecite{carinena2007quantum}] and [\onlinecite{carinena2007quantum2}, \onlinecite{quesne2015update}].
+In this article we calculate the eigenvalues of energy and find that these eigenvalues of energy are the same as the eigenvalues which were calculated by classical analytical techniques.
+It is worth noting a preliminary attempt to calculate the energy spectrum using the analogy to the harmonic oscillator on the Euclidean plane in the reference [\onlinecite{bonatsos1994deformed}].